nasa/wind-generative-modeling/README.md

 Copyright © 2025 United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
 All Rights Reserved.

-The NASA UQPCE Software (LAR-20514-1) calls the following third-party software, which is subject to the terms and conditions of its licensor, as applicable at the time of licensing.
+The Generative Modeling of Wind Velocity Measurements Software (LAR-20572-1) calls the following third-party software, which is subject to the terms and conditions of its licensor, as applicable at the time of licensing.
 The third-party software is not bundled or included with this software but may be available from the licensor.
 License hyperlinks are provided here for information purposes only:

 PyTorch
 BSD